 Hugh R. Copeland is the founder and artistic director of The Hurrah Players Family Theatre Company and performing arts academy.
-He is the former chairperson of the Virginia Theatre Conference - Youth and Family Theatre Division, and the Virginia representative to the Southeastern Theatre Conference.
+He received the city of Norfolk’s first “Arts Star” award, the 2012 Equality Virginia Outstanding Virginian award, the Safe Harbor award, the Rita M. Costello Town-n- Gown Community Services Award from ODU, the Norfolk Cultural Affairs “All-Star Award”, The Lost Colony’s “Unsung Hero” award, and the distinguished adjunct faculty award from ODU.
+Hugh is the former chairperson of the Virginia Theatre Conference - Youth and Family Theatre Division, and the Virginia representative to the Southeastern Theatre Conference.
 Hugh was the Tony Award Honorable Mention for Excellence in Education (2017).

-Sharon is currently an English and Theatre Arts instructor at Maury High School, she has been teaching in the Norfolk Public School System since 1992.
-Sharon has extensive experience in performing and directing on the live stage as well as numerous film and television appearances.
+Sharon holds a Bachelor of Science in Broadcast Journalism/TV Production from Kansas State University and a Masters of Arts in Educational Leadership and Administration from George Washington University.
+Currently an English and Theatre Arts instructor at Maury High School, she has been teaching in the Norfolk Public School System since 1992.
+A 2012 NAACP ACTSO Award nominee, Sharon has extensive experience in performing and directing on the live stage as well as numerous film and television appearances.
+Recent Hurrah credits include performances in Hairspray “Motormouth Mabel” and Disney’s The Little Mermaid “Ursula”; Directing accolades include Once on this Island and The Best Christmas Pageant Ever.

 Dianna received her music education and vocal performance degree from Old Dominion University in 1999.
 Her first child was born in 2003 and as a result of a birth injury, he received a diagnosis of cerebral palsy.
 As she continued to learn from her child how best to communicate with him, she chose to incorporate what she learned into her vocal world as well.
 Teaching voice lessons from her home studio, Vocal Inclusion, to students who are neuro-typical and neuro-diverse became what she was known for in the community.
 Since theatre and music have been her passions, she continues to perform and teach as well as musical directing for local community theatre.
 Dianna has sat on the board of the Special Education Advisory Council in Virginia Beach, volunteering to sing to babies in Neo-natal care unit at CHKD.
 Dianna welcomes the advancement of people with disabilities to be included in all aspects of the arts.